thegetty/quire-docs/content/docs-v1/v1-tutorial.md

 ## 4. Preview Your Project

 Quire allows you to preview your work in realtime.
 All you need is your browser.
 Your Quire project will not be visible to anyone other than you.
-The preview lives locally on your computer and can even be viewed if you are not connected to the internet.
+The preview lives locally on your computer and can be viewed even if you are not connected to the internet.

 {{< q-figure id="quire-starter" >}}

 ### Try it for Yourself

 1. Type `cd my-project` in your command-line shell and press enter.
+This will move you from your home directory into your new `my-project` folder.
-2. Once you are in the `my-project` folder, type `quire preview` and press enter again.
+2. Once you are in the `my-project` folder, type `quire preview` and press enter.
-3. You will know your project is ready to be viewed when you see a URL that starts with [http://localhost](http://localhost), followed by four numbers.
+3. You will know your project is ready to be viewed when you see the URL [http://localhost:8080](http://localhost:8080).
 Cut and paste that link into your browser to see a realtime preview of your project.

-## 4. Work in a Text Editor
+## 5. Work in a Text Editor

 Some placeholder demo content comes with each new Quire project.
 To start customizing it you’ll need a text editor.
 Like its name implies, a text editor is simply a program used to edit text.
 It’s like Microsoft Word, but instead of dealing with text formatted for print, text editors use human-readable code and markup to format the text for conversion to HTML.